It's Worked - What People Say

 I attended your Gap Year Safety course at the end of June and then went on to travel in Bulgaria, Turkey, Syria and Lebanon.

 You should know that your tips are invaluable - it's a shame that more people don't get in touch to tell you that after they travel.

-I attended one of your courses in January just before leaving to Peru.
-After 3 months of problem free travel through Bolivia, Chile and Peru, I found myself in a Taxi scam in Lima.
-After gettting into a Taxi that we had thought was totally legitimate, we were driven to a secluded area of Lima.
-The car was then surrounded by 5 men who dragged the four of us who were in the car out onto the street.
-The taxi drove of imediately with my friendīs bag and we we were left with the men.
+I attended one of your courses in January just before leaving for South America.
+After 3 months of problem-free travel through Bolivia, Chile and Peru, I found myself in a taxi scam in Lima.
+After getting into a taxi that we had thought was totally legitimate, we were driven to a secluded area of Lima.
+The car was then surrounded by five men who dragged the four of us who were in the car out onto the street, the taxi drove off immediately with my friend´s bag and we were left with the men.
 One friend was punched to the floor and everyone was handled pretty roughly.
 I luckily had made sure I had nothing but a bit of money on me and I handed this to the man that had grabbed me immediately, I then shouted for everyone to run and after a few minutes of running we found a main road and risked another taxi, who took us home safely.
-I just wanted to say thank you, because although it was a traumatic experience I had little on me, I handed whatever I had over immediately, and even had some money hidden elsewhere.
-I escaped the situation as quickly and as calmly as possible and I donīt think I would have been that calm had I not attended the course.
+I just wanted to say thank you, because although it was a traumatic experience I had little on me.
+I handed whatever I had over immediately, and even had some money hidden elsewhere.
+I escaped the situation as quickly and as calmly as possible and I don´t think I would have been that calm had I not attended the course.
 The course is definitely worthwhile and I can reccomend it to everyone that is going travelling.
-Thanks for all of your help.
+Thanks for all of your help."

 |Thu 12 Oct 23||Virtual||7||left|

 |Wed 15 Nov 23||London||12||left|